EduID-Mobile/Architecture-and-Requirements/eduid-service-extensions.md

 Device owners can authenticate themselves as federation users through their edu-ID Mobile App instance as a client as specified in [OAuth2 section 4.3.2](https://tools.ietf.org/html/rfc6749).

 The client MUST authenticate itself through an Authorization header using the __client access token__.
-The Authorization header MUST use MAC tokens.
+The Authorization header MUST use JWT tokens or MAC tokens.

+JWT Tokens are the same format as the request grant token, but clients MAY omit the name claim.
+For signing the clients MUST use the provided key_id and specify the signing algorithm as provided by the client access token.

 MAC Tokens are generated as described in [MAC Token RFC draft](https://tools.ietf.org/html/draft-ietf-oauth-v2-http-mac-05).
 The MAC tokens MUST get signed using the client access token's mac_key using the algorithm provided in the token's mac_algorithm field.

-__NOTE FOR FUTURE DEVELOPMENT__: Alternative to MAC Tokens, the client MAY present a secured JWT using the values of the client access token.

 The payload of the request MUST contain the following fields: